MutualDEX/bigswap-org/src/pages/docs/v2/06-smart-contract-integration/05-using-flash-swaps.md

 }
 ```

-The first 2 lines simply fetch the token addresses from the pair, and the 3rd ensures that the `msg.sender` is an actual Uniswap V2 pair address.
+The first 2 lines simply fetch the token addresses from the pair, and the 3rd ensures that the `msg.sender` is an actual Bigswap V2 pair address.

 # Repayment